5

 After meeting and battling the legendary Namor the Sub-Mariner and a dangerous reunion with his college rival-turned-despot Doctor Doom, Richards married Sue Storm in a splashy ceremony that attracted not only heroic attendants, but also various villains.
 Following the arrival and subsequent banning of the world-devouring Galactus from Earth, the Richards welcomed their first child, Franklin, into the world.

-When little Franklin manifested immense psychic abilities, Richards reluctantly shut down his son’s mind to save him from himself, and act that sent a troubled Sue away from the Fantastic Four for an extended absence.
+When little Franklin manifested immense psychic abilities, Richards reluctantly shut down his son’s mind to save him from himself, an act that sent a troubled Sue away from the Fantastic Four for an extended absence.
 Mr. Fantastic kept the team together with temporary replacements for the Invisible Girl until her eventual return.
-Richards later lost his stretching powers, was impersonated by his doppelganger from another reality, and regained his abilities with a new exposure to the rays he originally gained them from.
-Soon after, Reed and Sue bought a home in a small suburb in Connecticut as a haven away from super hero madness.
+Richards later lost his stretching powers, was impersonated by his doppelgänger from another reality, and regained his abilities with a new exposure to the rays he originally gained them from.
+Soon after, Reed and Sue bought a home in a small suburb in Connecticut as a haven away from Super Hero madness.

 Several adventures later, a galactic consortium that blamed Richards for Galactus’ atrocities put the genius on trial, but he returned to Earth a free man to then receive the dark news of the still-birth of his and Sue’s second child.
-A deep rift between him and Ben Grimm formed when the Thing discovered his friend’s knowledge of his ability to change at will from his monstrous personage, a situation that led to the She-Hulk temporarily taking the Thing’s place.
+A deep rift between him and Grimm formed when the Thing discovered his friend’s knowledge of his ability to change at will from his monstrous personage, a situation that led to Jennifer Walters, AKA She-Hulk, temporarily taking the Thing’s place.
 Following this and a series of troubles, the Richards tried to retire to their little home as the “Benjamins,” but rejoined the Fantastic Four after a brief stint with the Avengers.

-Around this time, Mr. Fantastic joined s secret cabal of geniuses known as the Illuminati, a membership he kept from his wife and his teammates.
+Around this time, Mr. Fantastic joined a secret cabal of geniuses known as the Illuminati, a membership he kept from his wife and his teammates.
 Richards and Doom seemed to die in an explosive endgame battle, but survived due to a being called Hyperstorm whisking them away to different points along the timeline.
-When Richards finally returned to his family the Fantastic Four found themselves living an alternate version of their lives on Counter-Earth for a year.
-Back from that, Reed and Sue were blessed with a daughter thanks to a future edition of Franklin manipulating reality to return the couple’s stillborn child to them, albeit alive and healthy.
-Sue, acknowledging Victor von Doom’s help in the birth, named the girl Valeria in his honor.
+When Richards finally returned to his family, the Fantastic Four found themselves living an alternate version of their lives on Counter-Earth, a parallel world instinctively created by Franklin, for a year.
+They eventually returned to Earth.

-A period of low-income existence and super heroing followed as Richards and the Fantastic Four worked to rebuild their public reputation and fortunes.
-During the so-called “civil war” that grew out of the controversial Superhuman Registration Act, Mr. Fantastic sided with the pro-Act forces while Sue, Johnny, and Ben worked alongside Captain America and his rebels.
-Though Richards created such dubious successes such as a Thor clone and a Negative Zone prison for superhuman prisoners during those dark days, he and Sue managed to work out their differences in the aftermath and take an extended vacation from the Fantastic Four.
+A period of low-income existence and super-heroing followed as Richards and the Fantastic Four worked to rebuild their public reputation and fortunes.
+During the so-called “civil war” that grew out of the controversial Superhuman Registration Act (SHRA), Mr. Fantastic sided with the pro-SHRA forces while Sue, Johnny, and Ben worked alongside Steve Rogers, AKA Captain America, and his rebels.
+Though Richards created such dubious successes, such as a Thor Odinson, AKA Thor clone and a Negative Zone prison for superhuman prisoners during those dark days, he and Sue managed to work out their differences in the aftermath and take an extended vacation from the Fantastic Four.

 A collection of alternate reality Mr. Fantastics known as the Council of Reeds made itself known to Richards and he worked with them for a short time before the Human Torch’s triumphant return and the latest restructuring and revival of the Fantastic Four.
 Richards soon after encountered a strange new foe called the Quiet Man, who he finally stopped with the help of his own old enemy the Psycho-Man.

-When Earth’s other intellects discovered “incursions” by alternate universes and the imminent demise of their own.
-Reed Richards worked with them to build a “life raft” to save as many people as possible from the cataclysm.
+When Earth’s other intellects discovered “incursions” by alternate universes and the imminent demise of their own, Richards worked with them to build a “life raft” to save as many people as possible from the cataclysm.
 Awakening on the raft after the violent death of his universe, Mr. Fantastic found himself on a patchwork world created by Doctor Doom with the power of the other-dimensional Beyonders, and Sue Richards as Doom’s bride.
-Richards teamed with both an alternate Reed and the Fantastic Four’s former enemy the Molecule Man to clash with Doom’s godlike power and break his hold over all reality.
+Richards teamed with both an alternate Reed Richards, AKA the Maker, and the Fantastic Four’s former enemy Owen Reece, AKA Molecule Man, to clash with Doom’s godlike power and break his hold over all reality.

 Possessed of the power to reshape universes, Richards, his wife and his children embarked on a journey to rebuild and reset reality after recreating his own Earth first, complete with a new, heroic-minded Victor von Doom.
-While Ben Grimm and Johnny Storm believed them dead, the Richards worked behind the scenes until they recently returned to their family and a new era of the Fantastic Four.
+While Ben and Johnny believed them dead, the Richards’ worked behind the scenes until they recently returned to their family and a new era of the Fantastic Four.